alessandropellegrini/personal-website/_main_pages/curriculum.md

                       url="https://cordis.europa.eu/project/id/610764"
                       grant="EU FP7 Project, Grant Agreement #610764"
                       funding="3 M€"
                       description="The main objective of the PANACEA project is to provide Proactive Autonomic Management of Cloud Resources, based on Machine Learning, as a remedy to the exponentially growing Cloud complexity.
 Main targets are: i) proactive autonomic management of Cloud resources, ii) proactive software migration within the Cloud(s), iii) efficient usage of Cloud resources, iv) monitoring, controlling, and proactively managing applications’ execution.
-The main objective of the PANACEA project is to provide Proactive Autonomic Management of Cloud Resources, based on Machine Learning, as a remedy to the exponentially growing Cloud complexity.
+The main objective of the PANACEA project is to provide Proactive Autonomic Management of Cloud Resources based on Machine Learning as a remedy to the exponentially growing complexity of the Cloud.
 Main targets are: i) proactive autonomic management of Cloud resources, ii) proactive software migration within the Cloud(s), iii) efficient usage of Cloud resources, iv) monitoring, controlling, and proactively managing applications’ execution."
 %}
 {% include project.html dates="2013 &rarr; 2015"
                       acronym="SIGMA"